-This year, TV and movies seemed to get that more than 50% of the population has no plan for after death to protect their families or carry out their final wishes.
-The Good Doctor, Chicago Med and many other shows made advanced healthcare directives a main story line to emphasis the reality of what living without planning is really like.
-But life is not a TV show and without your plan in place, there may not be a happy ending if a judge has to make the choice for you or your family.
+Many TV shows shine a light on advanced healthcare directives as a main story line to emphasis the reality of what living without planning is really like.
+But life is not a TV show and without a plan in place, there may not be a happy ending if a judge has to make the choice for you or your family.

 In 2017, a 24-minute documentary called Extremis won the Academy Award for Best Documentary Short Subject AND the prized Jury Award at Tribeca.
 It “tells the story of the wrenching emotions that accompany end-of-life decisions as doctors, patients and families in a hospital ICU face harrowing choices.”
 The film was so moving that after Rev. Gloria White-Hammond watched the film with a group of women from her predominantly black congregation at Boston’s Bethel AME Church one recent fall evening, she made a decision.
 Her goal as a pastor and former pediatrician is to motivate her congregation of 600 to be prepared.
 Read more about her mission HERE.